FAQ

 Can the maps and/or photos on the chip be copied to another chip for a second chart plotter I own?

 No. The chips are encrypted so the data on the chip purchased can only be read on that unique chip.
 The chip must be inserted in the chart plotter for the data to be displayed.
-However, the source data files can be viewed on any PC with an SD card reader and copied as backup for future transfer back to that original chip in the event the data on the chip is inadvertently erased by the user.

 Can I turn off the tracks so I only see my own tracks/trails that I created in my GPS?